Perkasie Park To Hold Annual Founders Day Celebration On August 3, 2019![]() Victorian camp meeting location marks 137 years of continuous operations

 PERKASIE, Pa.
-(July 16, 2019) The privately owned Historic Perkasie Park Camp Meeting will open its Victorian grounds and cottages once again to the public this August, as the Association celebrates its 137th year with its seventh annual Founders Day event.
-The free event is from 12 p.m. to 4:30 p.m., rain or shine, on August 3, 2019.
-Local residents may attend, but parking is very limited, so visitors are asked to park on Ninth Street if able to do so.
-This year, a special replica Souvenir booklet from 1899 will be on sale, with the proceeds to benefit the family of the late Perkasie Police Chief Steve Hillias.
-The police have been the Park’s neighbors for decades and it is honored to support our neighbors.
-Visitors can take part in a self-guided tour of the Park during the event from 12 p.m. until 3:30 p.m.
-A special presentation, “120 Years Ago in the Park,” will be at 4 p.m., featuring rare photographs from a recently discovered “Souvenir” program from 1899.
-The following year, a fire destroyed one-third of the Park and 21 cottages.
-These are the only known photos before the Great Fire of 1900.
-The Park features 60 Victorian-era cottages, a historic outdoor auditorium, and other buildings located on 21 acres of open space within Perkasie Borough.
+(July 1, 2023) The privately owned Historic Perkasie Park Camp Meeting will open its Victorian grounds and cottages once again to the public this August, as the Association celebrates its 141st year with its 10th annual Founders Day event.
+The free event is from 12 p.m. to 4 p.m., rain or shine, on Saturday, August 5, 2023.
+Parking is very limited, so visitors are asked to park on 200 South Ninth Street if able to do so.
+“We look forward to seeing friends, neighbors, and visitors at our National Historic District,” said Frank Pezzanite, president of the Perkasie Park Historical Foundation.
+“We also will have a special announcement for visitors about a new event this fall at the Park.”
+On Founders Day, visitors can take part in a self-guided tour of the Park using a pre-printed map and visit selected cottages that have been opened by park residents.
+Perkasie Park features 60 Victorian-era cottages, a historic outdoor auditorium, and other buildings located on 21 acres of open space within Perkasie Borough.
 It is a summertime community for association members who travel from as near as South Perkasie and as far as Texas, Florida and Arizona to spend time there.
 Perkasie Park is listed on the National Register of Historic Places as a Historic District; it also has been designated as a Historic Structure by Perkasie Borough.
 Its auditorium is on the Bucks County Heritage Conservancy list.
 The Park has held summertime religious services in the auditorium since 1882 and it has hosted services for nearly every religious group in the local Perkasie/Pennridge region.
-Founder's Day 2019 is sponsored Penn Community Bank, our long-time neighbors in Perkasie.
-The event is presented by the Perkasie Park Historical Foundation, a 501(c)(3) corporation that supports projects that help to educate the public about the historical significance of the Park to the growth of the Pennridge community, and its prominent role in the 19th century camp-meeting movement.
+The Founders Day event is presented by the Perkasie Park Historical Foundation, a 501(c)(3) corporation that supports projects that help to educate the public about the historical significance of the Park to the growth of the Pennridge community, and its prominent role in the 19th century camp-meeting movement.
+The Perkasie Park Historical Foundation is also in the process of creating a house museum that showcases life during the Victorian age in Perkasie.
+For more information, contact: Scott Bomboy, Chairman, Perkasie Park Founders Day Committee, 200 South Ninth Street, Perkasie, PA.
+Phone: 215-527-1016.
+E-mail: sbomboy@yahoo.com.
+Media can use images, with credit, available at www.perkasiepark.com.
 Founders Day 2017 Photo Gallery |

 Founder's Day 2019 Facebook AdPerkasie Park On WFMZ News!Rep. Brian Fitzpatrick Honors Perkasie ParkPerkasie Park was recently honored on the floor of the United States House of Representatives by Representative Brian Fitzpatrick.